jadebutler/EbbFlow/README.md

   Jade Butler is an animation major.
 A Massachussettes native, she enjoys watching cheesy netflix movies and drinking copious amounts of tea.
-When she isn't working on animation, she spends her time reading everything from y.a fiction to Tolstoy and listening to musical theatre soundtracks.
+When she isn't drawing, she spends her time reading everything from y.a fiction to Tolstoy and listening to musical theatre soundtracks.